-Excludability Non-excludability Rivalry pertaining to use Private or individual goods (clothing, food etc.) Common-pool resources ^a Non-rivalry pertaining to use Club goods (trips to the swimming pool, pay-TV, etc.) Public or collective goods ^b stakeholders.
-In Table 1, this is summarised by the dimension of rivalry pertaining to the use of the goods.
+Two additional aspects are relevant when it comes to the classification of these types of goods.
+The first of these is whether the goods' usage influences other consumers or stakeholders.
+In the diagram, this is summarised by the dimension of rivalry pertaining to the use of the goods.
 Participating in road traffic with a vehicle makes a road more congested and perhaps even causes a traffic jam.
-I use the street as a collective commodity, but this can be overused resulting in gridlocks.
+As a result, I use the street as a collective commodity, but this can be overused, resulting in gridlocks.